scarrazza/qcdloop/README.md

 ```

 By the default, if prefix is not set the program is installed in
 /usr/local.
-If you define a custom prefix, remember to export
+If you define a custom prefix, use the `-DCMAKE_INSTALL_PREFIX` option and
-qcdloop/lib to the LD_LIBRARY_PATH.
+remember to export qcdloop/lib to the LD_LIBRARY_PATH.
 QCDLoop requires a compiler with
-C++11 and quadmath features (e.g. gcc >= 5)
+C++11 and quadmath features (e.g. gcc >= 5).

+Other qcdloop cmake options are:
+- `ENABLE_EXAMPLES`, build examples in C++, default OFF.
+- `ENABLE_FORTRAN_WRAPPER`, include fortran wrapper in the library, default ON.

+The fortran wrapper follows the previous syntax in qcdloop, see details in table 2 of https://arxiv.org/pdf/1605.03181.pdf.

 ## Contact Information